-Create an OpenNotes Button: Even the most tech savvy patients sometimes find patient portals difficult to navigate, and many give up before locating the information they're looking for.
-Using the word "OpenNotes" can help patients get where they need to go, and creating an OpenNotes button that takes the patient from the landing page to the notes page ensures that they won't get lost.
+Create an OpenNotes button.
+Even the most tech savvy patients find many patient portals difficult to navigate and give up before locating the information they're looking for.
+Calling out 'OpenNotes' can help patients get where they need to go.
+Creating an OpenNotes button that takes the patient from the landing page to the notes page ensures that they won't get lost.

-Assessing Satisfaction: Add OpenNotes specific questions to existing patient surveys to gain greater knowledge about how patients feel about using their notes and learn about the ways they want to engage with their health information.
+Assessing satisfaction.
+To understand how your patients feel about using their notes, consider adding questions about open notes to your patient surveys.
+Use this as an opportunity to learn about the ways they want to engage with their health information.

-Talk About the Notes: Investing a few minutes at an appointment talking about the notes can strengthen the relationship.
-Checking in with the patient to see if the notes accurately capture the visit can help the patient feel understood and allow the clinician to gauge the level of understanding of the care plan.
+Talk about the notes.
+Taking a few minutes at an appointment to talk about notes can strengthen your relationship with your patient.
+Checking in with your patient to see if a note accurately capture a visit can promote mutual understanding and allow you to gauge the level of understanding of the care plan.

-Send Email Reminders: Research has shown that sending an email message to patients when a note is signed and ready to read is a very effective way to remind patients to engage with their medical information.
-Institutions that send email reminders have a read rate roughly three times that of those practices that do not send reminders.
+Send email reminders.
+To better understand how your patients feel about using their notes, send them email reminders.
+We have learned that sending an email to patients when a note is signed and ready to read is highly effective for keeping patients engaged with their medical information.
+Institutions that send email reminders have a read rate roughly three times that of practices that don't send reminders.

-Get Feedback: Work with a staff member, for example, a patient relations staff person, to streamline processes for patient feedback, especially as it relates to helping patients locate their notes on the portal or correcting inaccuracies in the record.
+Get feedback.
+Work with a staff member, for example, a patient relations staff person, to streamline processes for patient feedback, especially as it relates to helping patients locate their notes on the portal or correcting inaccuracies in the record.